 Italian Sausage Pasta

 Make tonight Italian night with this amazing Italian Sausage Pasta!
-This meat sauce recipe is made with a flavorful Italian sausage, a delicious homemade marinara, and is super easy.
+This meat sauce recipe is made with flavorful Italian sausage, a delicious homemade marinara, and is super easy.
 Make it for the family tonight or meal prep it for the week!

-Who loves Italian food?
-My family definitely does.
+Who else loves Italian food?
+My family definitely does!
 There are so many wonderful Italian recipes on Kim’s Cravings.
 Just to name a few of our favorite meals!
 Some of our other go-to dishes are Easy Healthy Lasagna, Lasagna Soup, and this incredible Italian Sausage Pasta!

 Spaghetti with a yummy meat sauce is one of the most requested meals in my house.
 If I had to guess, I’d say we probably have it once a week.
 There’s just something about meaty red sauce dripping off of long, twirly noodles that my family adores!